“Do you have Orange Pekoe?”

 - BOP — Broken Orange Pekoe: Main broken grade.

-So we have decided that when anyone asks us if we have any Orange Pekoe, we will always say yes, because we only stock the highest quality black teas.
-If our loose leaf teas are not Orange Pekoe then its because they are from countries that use a different grading system.
+Therefore, when people ask if we have any Orange Pekoe, we always say yes.
+This is because we only stock the highest quality black teas.
+If our loose leaf teas are not labelled as Orange Pekoe, then it is because they’re from countries that use a different grading system.
+For a further explanation of the different grades of tea, head to our post about tea leaf grading.